Neural Mixed Effects for Nonlinear Personalized Predictions: Experimental Setup

 \section{Experimental Setup}

-We evaluate our proposed NME approach on six unimodal and multimodal datasets, including both regression and multiclass classification tasks.
+We evaluate our NME approach on six unimodal and multimodal datasets, including both regression and multiclass classification tasks.
 For better comparison with previous approaches, we primarily integrate NME with MLPs.
-The mother-adolescent dataset has temporal state sequences allowing us to evaluate the CRF variant of NME.
+The mother-adolescent dataset has temporal state sequences allowing us to evaluate the NME-CRF.
 We perform a more detailed analysis of the learned parameters of the NME-CRF since it learns interpretable state transitions.